DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation

-Lower $\tau$ (\textit{e.g.}, $\tau\!<=\!1$ ) leads to a sharper distribution and thus motivates more certain output (usually used in NMT).
-Differently, we choose $\tau\!>\!1$ to encourage more diverse but semantically reasonable (high generation probability) tokens which could enhance local smoothness and help explore potential directions.
+where $\mathbf{d}^m$ is the output token distribution for the $m$-th token, $\mathbf{\hat{x}}_{<m}$ is the previously generated $m-1$ tokens and $\sigma$ means softmax.
+Lower $\tau$ (\textit{e.g.}, $\tau\!<\!1$ ) leads to a sharper distribution and thus motivates more certain output (usually used in NMT).
+Differently, we choose $\tau\!>\!1$ to encourage more diverse but semantically reasonable (high generation probability) tokens which could enhance local smoothness and help explore more potential directions.
 Besides, the degree of noise is easy to control by adjusting $\tau$ for a better trade-off.

-\paragraph{Soft Pseudo Text (SPT)} HTG improves the diversity of pseudo text, but also takes the risk of sampling invalid tokens and propagating errors in an autoregressive generation.
-Moreover, HTG produces discrete pseudo text (a point in text space) and thus needs to sample numerous points to cover a small neighborhood space (see Fig.~\ref{fig_theorem}).

-Therefore, we further propose to generate soft pseudo text, where we directly store the output token distribution $d$ and let $\mathcal{G}_{epoch-1}$ directly learn to reproduce $d$.
+\paragraph{Soft Pseudo Text (SPT):} HTG improves the diversity of pseudo text, but also takes the risk of sampling invalid tokens and propagating errors in an autoregressive generation.
+Moreover, HTG produces discrete pseudo text (a point in text space) and thus requires numerous sampled pseudo text (points) to cover a small neighborhood (Fig.~\ref{fig_theorem}).
+Therefore, we further propose to generate soft pseudo text, where we directly store the output token distribution $\mathbf{d}$ and let $\mathcal{G}$ directly learn to reproduce $\mathbf{d}$.
 Then we replace Eq.\eqref{vaegen} with:

-SPT acts as a kind of Knowledge Distilling~\citep{hinton2015distilling} in an iterative manner.
-In this way, we avoid losing relevant semantics information in $d$ and reduce needed samples, further extending the generalization boundary (see Table~\ref{tab:ablation}).
+Such SPT acts as a kind of Knowledge Distilling~\citep{hinton2015distilling} in an iterative manner.
+In this way, we avoid losing relevant semantic information in $\mathbf{d}$ and reduce needed samples, further extending the generalization boundary (see Table~\ref{tab:ablation}).